-The purpose of this competition is to achieve, as exact as possible, the target time of 240 sec and to launch the model within the five (5) minutes working time for the relevant group.
+The purpose of this competition is to achieve the target time of 240 sec and to launch the model within the five (5) minutes working time for the relevant group.
 The model shall be timed from the instant of first motion on the launcher until the instant it touches the ground.